Home > Blog > Insolvency Advice > Difference Between Insolvency and Administration: Understanding the Key Variances

 What is Insolvency and How Does it Affect a Company?

 Moving from the introduction to discussing insolvency is crucial for understanding its impact on businesses.
-A company becomes insolvent when it cannot pay debts as they fall due or have more liabilities than assets.
+A company becomes insolvent when it cannot pay debts as they fall due or have more liabilities than assets under the provisions of the Insolvency Act 1986.

-This situation puts enormous financial pressure back on business operations, often leading to difficult decisions about the future.
+This situation puts enormous financial pressure on business operations, often leading to difficult decisions about the future.
+The UK's legal framework, primarily governed by the Insolvency Act 1986, provides clear definitions and procedures for addressing corporate insolvency.

 Insolvency triggers several formal procedures aimed at resolving financial distress.
-These can include liquidation, where a company ceases trading and its assets are sold to pay off creditors, or entering a solvent company into administration, which seeks to rescue the company as a going concern or achieve a better result for creditors than immediate liquidation would.
+These can include liquidation, where a company ceases trading and its assets are sold to pay off creditors, or entering administration, which seeks to rescue the company as a going concern or achieve a better result for creditors than immediate liquidation would.

 Defining Insolvency: When is a Company Considered Insolvent?